kdorosh/MarchMadnessKaggleML2018/readme.md

 This will open a locally hosted jupyter notebook in your web browser.
 Open the March Madness notebook, located at `nbs/script.ipynb`.
 Put the kernel in a "trusted" state and run it.

-On my machine, running the whole script takes a couple minutes.
+Running the whole script takes a couple minutes on my machine.

 Once done, the script will output predictions in `nbs\predictions.csv`.